 This post may contain affiliate links, which means that if you click a link and take action, I may make a small commission at no additional cost to you.
 I only recommend products I love!
 More info here.

-And he was right!
-I had stocked up the freezer with bags and bags of breastmilk.
-There was very little space left for essentials like Ben & Jerry’s and frozen pizza.
+He was right – there were breast milk bags on every shelf, and there was very little space left for essentials like Ben & Jerry’s and frozen pizza.

 Eventually, I learned the best ways to freeze your breast milk so that it’s organized and takes up as little space as possible.
 Here’s what you need to know!